LihengGong/computer_graphics/README.md

 # computer_graphics [![Build Status](https://travis-ci.com/LihengGong/computer_graphics.svg?branch=master)](https://travis-ci.com/LihengGong/computer_graphics)
 C++ programs for computer graphics

+These algorithms are so beautiful.

-Ray tracing as the first project.
+- Ray tracing as the first project.

-Will add OpenGL programs.
+- OpenGL programs as a simple "triangle editor" as the second project.